FarhadiNia/FarhadiNia.github.io/_pages/about.md

 - Quantum Photonics and Large-Scale Photonics -> Optical Interconnection Networks
 - Theory of Machine Learning & Deep Learning -> Optical Neural Networks

-Feel free to reach out me by: [farhadinia0@gmail.com](mailto:farhadinia0@gmail.com).
+Feel free to reach out me by: farhadinia0 (at) gmail (dot) com.
 I’m happy to chat :D

 **I am looking to apply for PhD programs for Spring/Fall 2025!**